Chilakaluripet: Economy

 Chilakaluripet is a part of Vijayawada–Chilakaluripet growth corridor.
 The municipality, along with Vijayawada and Guntur Municipal Corporations are a part of a 15 MW waste-to-energy plant project, planned to be set up with the collaboration of the JITF Urban Infrastructure Limited.

 Transport

 The town has no rail network and mostly depends on road connectivity.
 The nearby railway stations are Guntur Jn Railway Station (40 km), Narasaraopet Railway station (21 km), Satuluru Railway station (25 km) and Chirala Railway station (40 km).
 National Highway 16 (India), a part of Golden Quadrilateral, passes through the city.
 It has a total NH16 length of in the City 5 km, and total length of Roads in the City 116.20 km APSRTC operates buses from Chilakaluripet bus station.
 The National Highway 16, which connects Metropolitan cities Kolkata and Chennai.
-A part of Golden Quadrilateral highway network, a intersecting part of the Asian Highway 45, and State Highway 45 from Piduguralla to Chirala passes through the city.
+A part of Golden Quadrilateral highway network, an intersecting part of the Asian Highway 45, and State Highway 45 from Piduguralla to Chirala passes through the city.